rdunlap514/n8nStockBot/README.md

 n8n credentials (preferred in production):
 - Map each node to the appropriate credential entry created in n8n.
-- Do not commit real keys.
-Ensure .env and other secret sources are excluded by .gitignore.

 LLM configuration:
 - Use the OpenAI node or LangChain nodes for your chosen provider.